The AIPH World Green City Awards 2022 are designed to champion ambitious nature-orientated approaches to city design and operation.

 Addressing the loss of species, habitats, ecosystem health, and genetic diversity.

 Living Green in a city provides habitats to support ecological communities for a diverse range of living organisms.
 Plants provide the backbone for all nature to thrive.
 City Biodiversity has an increasingly important role to play in global conservation efforts.
-This categories also recognises urban and peri-urban agriculture which contribute to food security, minimum waste, and circular economies for food.
+This category also recognises urban and peri-urban agriculture which contribute to food security, minimum waste, and circular economies for food.

 Tackling the root causes and effects of climate change in order to build more liveable and resilient cities.